puppetlabs/puppet-docs/source/pe/2.0/console_accessing.markdown

 - Safari 4 and higher
 - Internet Explorer 9 and higher

-Internet Explorer 8 and Firefox 2 can't use the console's live management page, and will stall indefinitely when trying to load it; we hope to fix this issue soon.
+Although we plan to fully support Internet Explorer 8 in the near future, it currently stalls indefinitely when trying to load the console's live management page.
 Other browsers may or may not work, and have not been intensively tested with the console.

 Reaching the Console
 -----